With tough speech against Putin and announcement of more sanctions, Biden has his 1st State of the Union | World

-US President Joe Biden is now delivering his first State of the Union address, a traditional annual address by US leaders in Congress.
+US President Joe Biden hardened his speech against Vladimir Putin and announced more sanctions on Russia for the war in Ukraine, this Tuesday (1st), in his first State of the Union, a traditional speech that takes place once a year in Congress. from United States.

-He started by remembering the pandemic, which caused the 2021 speech to be delivered remotely.
-To introduce the war in Ukraine, he said that freedom will always win over tyranny.

-“6 days ago, Vladimir Putin of Russia thought he would shake the very foundations of the free world, thinking he could make it bow to his threatening ways, but he had a miscalculation, he came across the Ukrainian people,” said the president.
+“6 days ago Vladimir Putin of Russia thought he was going to shake the very foundations of the free world, thinking he could make it bow to his threatening ways, but he had a miscalculation, he came across the Ukrainian people “, said Biden.

 Ukraine’s ambassador to the US gets a standing ovation during Joe Biden’s speech